-A University log-in is required to connect to VPN, access Webmail, connect to the CU Denver Portal, and all other university networks.
+A University log-in is required to connect to VPN, access Webmail, connect to the CU Denver Portal, connect to the Q, and all other university networks.
 This log-in is also used to connect to your REDCap account and is administered by CU Denver OIT.
 Please contact CU Denver OIT with any issues related to your University password.

-Who to contact first: OIT Helpdesk (M-F 7:30am-5:00pm; 303-724-4357; UCD-OIT-HELPDESK@ucdenver.edu)
+Who to contact first: OIT Helpdesk (M-F 7:30am-5:00pm; 303-724-4357; UCD-OIT-HELPDESK@ucdenver.edu https://www1.ucdenver.edu/docs/default-source/offices-oit-documents/vpn-client-software/setting-up-cu-secure-and-vpn-services.pdf?sfvrsn=9fd990b8 2